Jambongan Island: Economy

 Fishery and farming became the main source for the islanders income.
 Deer hunting is also practised by the locals.
 Trade activities flourished throughout the British administration, with barter practised among the locals.
 During the British North Borneo era, coal was discovered on the island, which differs from other coals in British Borneo, where it has some of the characteristics of anthracite.
 The island also became the producer of copra in the 1960s, where much of the produce was sold to the towns of Sandakan and Kudat.
 Under the present Sabah and Malaysian governance, oil palm plantation was introduced on the island in 2004, with the first factory being Genting Plantations, followed by Sime Darby and TH Plantations.
 Sea cucumber products such as gamat are harvested around the island.
 Most of the seaweed related products are sold to the state capital city of Kota Kinabalu and popular among local Malays and Japanese and Korean tourists.

 Transportation

-The primary mode of transportation to the island is by boat from both the Pitas and Beluran districts, which takes around 1.5 hours.
+The primary mode of transportation to the island is by boat from both the Pitas and Paitan districts, which takes around 1.5 hours.
 The island offers several anchoring options, especially on the north, while the south and east need precaution for reef.
 The bays on the west, meanwhile, are very shallow.
 The operation of small water vessels within the island waters is subject to regulation under the State Ports and Harbours Enactment 2002.